FREE AFRICAN AMERICANS

 ACKNOWLEDGEMENTS

 The Registers of Deeds and County Clerks of dozens of North Carolina and Virginia counties sent me copies of hundreds of deeds and wills.
-In particular the Northampton County, Virginia court clerk photocopied over three hundred pages of the indexes to court records, the court records themselves, and lists of tithables.
+In particular the Northampton County, Virginia court clerk photocopied over 300 pages of the indexes to court records, the court records themselves, and lists of tithables.

 I would also like to thank those who have transcribed so many of the microfilm and manuscript records of North Carolina and Virginia: Weynette Parks Haun and Ruth and Sam Sparacio.